RadwanDuadu/Quiz-Whiz/README.md

 ### The 5 Planes of UX

-⚠️ NOTE: make sure to update the text below to match your own project! ⚠️

 #### 1. Strategy

 **Purpose**

-- Provide users with a simple and accessible way to perform basic mathematical operations.
+- Provide users with an engaging and accessible platform to test and expand their knowledge in core subjects like Geography, History, Biology, Chemistry, and Physics.
-- Deliver instant feedback to improve usability and encourage learning.
+- Deliver instant, meaningful feedback via interactive visuals (e.g., modals and color cues) to enhance understanding and user experience.
-- Support accessibility and user-friendly interactions.
+- Promote accessibility through responsive design, semantic HTML, and compliance with WCAG standards to ensure the quiz is usable by all audiences.
+- Support multiple game modes to accommodate different learning styles — from casual free-for-all trivia to focused subject-specific quizzes.

 **Primary User Needs**

-- Perform calculations quickly and accurately.
-- Understand errors and correct them easily.
-- Track performance to motivate self-improvement.
+- Challenge their knowledge across different academic domains in a fun, fast-paced quiz format.
+- Receive immediate, clear feedback on submitted answers to support learning and retention.
+- Navigate easily across subjects and game modes with intuitive UI controls and accessible layouts.
+- Stay motivated through dynamic question pools, responsive interactions, and visual encouragement (e.g., score tracking or feedback modals).

 **Business Goals**

-- Encourage users to engage with the app for educational and recreational purposes.
-- Showcase a well-designed, accessible tool that supports learning.
+- Foster continued user engagement through customizable quiz experiences suited to both casual users and academic learners.
+- Showcase a modern, responsive, and accessible web application that exemplifies front-end development best practices — ideal for inclusion in portfolios or as a demonstrable teaching resource.
+- Provide a scalable and maintainable project structure suitable for future expansion (e.g., leaderboard integration, user accounts, or timed challenges).

 #### 2. Scope